LETICIA BERDECIA

 presented by Archivos del Caribe

-by CORNELL UNIVERSITY grant
+with a CORNELL UNIVERSITY grant

 spring and summer of 2021